Pomaci/catotel/catotel-api/README.md

 - **Reservations** (`/reservations`): customers book rooms for multiple cats, add optional services; staff/admin can query any reservation.
 - **Staff Tasks** (`/staff/tasks`): caregivers monitor and close care tasks tied to reservations/cats.
 - **Addon Services & Payments**: modelled in Prisma (addons + payments) ready for future endpoints/integrations.

+### Hotel days & timezone safety

+- `checkIn` and `checkOut` work as *hotel days* (date-only).
+The API persists them at midnight UTC via `src/common/hotel-day.util.ts` and completely ignores any clock component supplied in the payload.
+- Actual arrival/departure timestamps belong to the optional `checkInForm.arrivalTime` / `checkOutForm.departureTime` fields so the “operational” time data stays separate from the stay window.
+- Always send `YYYY-MM-DD` strings (or ISO strings whose date portion is correct); the service trims the time part, validates the result, and rejects past hotel days unless you’re force-checking in.
+- When writing client code, treat those values as opaque strings or run them through the `@/lib/utils/hotel-day` helpers.
+Calling `new Date('YYYY-MM-DD')` and letting the browser adjust it by timezone will shift the day and eventually create double-bookings.

 ### Room assignments & check-in guarantees